What is Rigid Core?

 - Resilient Polymeric Core: The dense, solid polymer core is responsible for increased stability, durability, dent resistance, and waterproofing.

 - Attached Underlayment: Helps to prevent subfloor irregularities from telegraphing.
-Also adds an acoustical benefit to absorb sound.
+Also adds an acoustical benefit to aid in sound blocking.

 Why is Rigid Core a Good Option for Commercial Spaces?